amaseda/git-style-guide/README.md

   # bad
   $ git merge my-branch
   ```

-## Misc.

-* There are various workflows and each one has its strengths and weaknesses.
-  Whether a workflow fits your case, depends on the team, the project and your
-  development procedures.

-  That said, it is important to actually *choose* a workflow and stick with it.

 * *Be consistent.* This is related to the workflow but also expands to things
   like commit messages, branch names and tags.
 Having a consistent style